 Further, we recognize that people of color and certain marginalized groups experience many diseases at higher rates than the general population, and that inequalities in our current healthcare system contribute to gaps in health insurance coverage, uneven access to services, and poorer health outcomes among these populations.
 As we continue to evolve and expand, our ability to address these health disparities grows as well.
-Patients are the reason our company exists, and one of our long-term objectives will be ameliorating the inequalities facing patients that have less access to healthcare.
+Patients are the reason our company exists, and as we execute on our mission to translate the promise of gene editing into a broad class of differentiated, transformational medicines for previously untreatable diseases, we also endeavor to expand patient access and thereby help ameliorate the inequalities facing patients that have less access to healthcare.